Anne Bonny: Early life according to A General History of the Pyrates

 Front cover of A General History of the Pyrates.
-Anne Bonny's name, alongside Mary Read's, is in notably larger font than other pirates like Blackbeard or Charles Vane.
+Starting in the second edition, Anne Bonny's name, alongside Mary Read's, were put in notably larger font than other pirates like Blackbeard or Charles Vane.

 All details concerning Bonny's early life stem from Captain Charles Johnson's A General History of the Pyrates (a greatly unreliable series of pirate biographies).
-Johnson claimed that Bonny was born in a town near Cork in the Kingdom of Ireland.
+Johnson claimed that Bonny was born in a town near Cork in the Kingdom of Ireland at an unspecified year.
 She was the daughter of a servant woman named Mary, and her employer, an unnamed attorney.
-Later renditions of this story would refer to the attorney as William Cormac and the mother as Peg/Mary Brennan.
-These are fictional names first written down in John Carlova's 1964 romance novel Mistress of the Seas.
-This novel has accidentally been quoted as truthful history for many years by historians like David Cordingly.
+Later versions of this story would refer to the attorney as William Cormac and the mother as Peg/Mary Brennan.
+These are fictional names first written down in John Carlova's 1964 romance novel Mistress of the Seas, which has been quoted as fact for many years by historians such as David Cordingly.

-The attorney's wife had become ill and was moved to her mother-in-law's home a few miles away to be cared for.
+The attorney's unnamed wife had become ill and was moved to her mother-in-law's home a few miles away to be cared for.
 While his wife was away for four months, the attorney began an affair with Mary.
 The attorney's wife discovered the affair following a comical mix up concerning silver spoons.

 This theatrical misunderstanding began with a tanner Mary knew stealing three silver spoons and hiding them in her bed.
-Mary called a constable on the man, but they were not found.
+Mary called a constable on the man, but the spoons were not found.
 Upon the wife's return, the tanner told her the entire story about stealing silver spoons, but confessed it was only a joke.
 The wife found the three silver spoons in Mary's bed as the tanner had claimed.
 She became suspicious however, the tanner had noted he had hidden the silver spoons days ago.
 The wife questioned why Mary had not been sleeping in her bed.
 The wife then assumed her husband had been unfaithful the past four months.
 The wife stayed in the bed and waited for the attorney, who called for Mary and laid in her bed, confirming the affair.
 The wife then put the silver spoons back into the bed, and when Mary went to sleep, she found them and hid them in her trunk.
 The wife later accused Mary of theft and called a constable, who wrongfully arrested her.
 With the affair exposed, the wife separated from the attorney and moved to a different home.

 Mary became pregnant from the affair and gave birth to a daughter, Anne, while in prison.
 After Anne's birth, Mary was let go out of pity.
 The attorney's mother in law died not long after, leaving a major source of income to be an allowance which his estranged wife gave him out of sympathy.